 Students enrolled in the institution have access to academic consultation services.
-Students are able to interact with academic advisors via telephone, e-mail, printed materials, and other forms of communication.
+Students can interact with an Academic Advisor via telephone, e-mail, printed materials, and other forms of communication.
 Additionally, instructors have virtual office hours during which time they will answer questions and concerns of individual students.
-ECCU administrators are available Monday- Friday 8am-4pm MST, and by email outside regular business hours.
+ECCU administrators are available Monday- Friday 8 am-4 pm MST.
 Instructor virtual office hours are posted on the course syllabus.

-Students have access to individual sources of information about non-academic and other matters via the student portal.
+Students have access to private sources of information about non-academic and other matters via the student portal.
 Students will be informed about whom to contact regarding specific types of questions or concerns.
-In addition, students have access to the online library, and to a database search engine (LIRN).
+Also, students have access to the online library and a database search engine (LIRN).